Australia's 'Trolleyman' hailed for ramming street attacker

 Somali-born Australian Hassain Khalif Shire Ali, 30, stabbed three men on the street in Friday's attack, killing a well-known restaurateur and wounding two other men.

-Sisto Malaspina, 74, died a short distance from the popular Pellegrini's Espresso Bar he had run for more than 40 years.
+Well-known cafe owner Sisto Malaspina, 74, died a short distance from the popular Pellegrini's Espresso Bar he had run for more than 40 years.
+In a mark of his community renown, Malaspina will be given a state funeral next week.
 The other two men are recovering in a hospital from non-life-threatening injuries.

 Victoria state Police Commissioner Graham Ashton said Shire Ali had also made an "unsophisticated" plan for his vehicle to explode to cause many more fatalities.
 He had placed several barbecue gas canisters in his pickup, but they failed to ignite.